marlondgonzalez/discordbot/README.md

 # quenchbot
- Discord bot for automation / moderation tasks using Discord.py API
+ Custom Discord bot for our personal server.
+Will be handling automation / moderation tasks using the Discord.py library and handle requests from Twitch.tv's API